-Eukanuba Small Breed Puppy Food-Great nutrition, small kibble, we use this for weaning our pups and to supplement pregnant and nursing mothers.
+Diamond Naturals Small Breed Puppy Kibble-Great nutrition, small kibble, we use this for weaning our pups and to supplement pregnant and nursing mothers.
 THIS IS THE KIBBLE YOUR PUPPY WILL NEED ONCE HE OR SHE IS HOME!
-Carried at PETCO or online.
+Carried in most pet stores and online.
 The link above takes you to Chewy.com where the food is less expensive and can be mailed right to you!

 Nutri-Cal-high calorie supplement to fight against hypoglycemia-highly recommended!
 (GREAT TO HAVE ON HAND TO SUPPLEMENT IF NEEDED FOR HYPOGLYCEMIA)